venkatKrishnan86/ACA-Harmonizer-Project/README.md

 [0  5  15  20]<br>

 ## Set Up
-See models folder for the chord detection and chord prediction (Chordinator) models.
-[Q What else to put here?]
+Models can be found in [models folder](https://github.com/venkatKrishnan86/ACA-Harmonizer-Project/tree/main/models) for the chord detection and chord prediction (Chordinator) models.

 ### Templates (Chord Prediction)